KMARIP/WeatherResources/README.md

 # KMAR's WeatherResources

- WeatherResources is a must-have mobile app for weather enthusiasts and anyone looking for up-to-the-minute weather information for any city.
+ WeatherResources is a must-have PC app for weather enthusiasts and anyone looking for up-to-the-minute weather information for any city.
 With its user-friendly interface and access to the National Weather Service's data, WeatherResources is your go-to tool for staying informed about weather conditions.

 Key Features:
 1. City-Specific Weather Data: WeatherResources allows you to select any city or location you're interested in.
 Simply input the city name, and the app provides you with detailed weather reports.